Categorize your tasks and events into channels like "#growth" or "#exercise".

-You can create a context from by clicking on "Channels" in the left hand menu and then scrolling to the bottom of the list of channels for the currently selected context and clicking "Create a channel".
+You can create a channel from by clicking on "Channels" or "Manage Channels" in the left hand menu and then scrolling to the bottom of the list of channels for the currently selected context and clicking "Create a channel".

 Configuring a channel · 2:08

 - Name: This is the name of the channel, it's what you'll see and interact with.
 Channels are ordered alphabetically.

 - Context: Select the context to nest this channel under.
 If you don't pick a context, your channel will show up in the "uncategorized" context.